 1. The Longer You Wait, the Less You’ll Get Paid.
 The longer you wait to send out the bill, the more likely you’re in for a haircut and the bigger that haircut is likely to be.

-2. Clients Won’t Pay a Bill Unless They Receive One – Whatever “slow pay” instinct a client has doesn’t even start until she gets the bill to begin with.
+2. Clients Won’t Pay a Bill Unless They Receive One.
+Whatever “slow pay” instinct a client has doesn’t even start until they get the bill to begin with.

-5. Don’t Cause Problems For Your Client & Screw Up Her Budget – When your bills come in on-time and on-budget, your client is more likely to automatically pay them without thinking twice.
+5. Don’t Cause Problems For Your Client & Screw Up Their Budget.
+When your bills come in on time and on budget, your client is more likely to automatically pay them without thinking twice.

-12: Get a Bill Buddy – Working with someone else will keep you accountable and help get your invoicing done on-time and regularly.
+12: Get a Billing Buddy.
+Working with someone else will keep you accountable and help get your invoicing done on time and regularly.

-13. Standardize the Tools – Employ easy-to-use and reliable tools to make billing easier, eliminate errors, and keep the office staff on the same page.
+13. Standardize Your Tools.
+Employ easy-to-use and reliable tools to make billing easier, eliminate errors, and keep the firm staff on the same page.

-15. Rolling Out Changes and Letting Your Clients Know – Let your clients know in-person when you are making a change to your billing practices.
+15. Rolling Out Changes and Letting Your Clients Know.
+Let your clients know when you are making a change to your billing practices.

-When your billing is under control, when cash is arriving in at a more regular and predictable pace, it can not only result in a more enjoyable and lucrative practice, but a practice that has the time and resources to grow.
+When your billing is under control and when cash is arriving in at a more regular and predictable pace, it can not only result in a more enjoyable and lucrative practice, but a practice that has the time and resources to grow.